General Rules & Regulations

 Licenses and permits are required for hunting in South Carolina.
-Detailed information on types of licenses and permits is located on Privilege Fees.
+Detailed information on types of licenses and permits is located on Licenses & Fees.
 All residents and nonresidents born after June 30, 1979 must successfully complete a hunter education course that is approved by the SC Department of Natural Resources (SCDNR) before a hunting license can be obtained.
 For exceptions, see Licenses Recreational Hunting & Fishing.

 Game Zones & WMAs

-South Carolina is divided into four game zones, as defined on the maps on Deer Rules & Regulations.
+South Carolina is divided into four game zones, as defined on the maps on Deer Seasons on Private Lands.

 The SCDNR sets and regulates the methods of harvest, bag limits and other requirements for hunting on Wildlife Management Areas (WMA) statewide.